cloudfoundry/overview-broker/README.md

   a platform should wait before trying again.
 * To change the name of the service(s) exposed by the service broker, set the `SERVICE_NAME` environmental variable.
 * To change the description of the service(s) exposed by the service broker, set the `SERVICE_DESCRIPTION` environmental variable.
+* To set the response mode of the service broker (note that this can also be changed via the broker dashboard), set the `RESPONSE_MODE` environmental variable to `default` (asynchronous responses where possible), `sync` (synchronous responses always) or `async` (asynchronous responses always).

 ---